-Shorecrest Annual Scholarship
+Shorecrest Trustee Scholarship

-A gift of $80,000 will establish a four-year Shorecrest Annual Scholarship.
+A gift of $80,000 will establish a four-year Shorecrest Trustee Scholarship.
 With a pledge payment of $20,000 per year for four years, donors will support one Shorecrest Upper School student.
 Annually donors will receive a profile of the recipient of the scholarship.
 Donors may designate the name that the scholarship bears and stipulate certain preferences for awarding it.

-The Haskell Alumni Scholarship
+Haskell Alumni Scholarship

 This scholarship was created to honor Bruce Haskell, former Headmaster, and his family.
 The Haskell family, including Bruce, his mother and his grandmother, led Shorecrest for most of its first 62 years.
 A gift to the Haskell Alumni Scholarship in any amount will offer support to students with demonstrated financial need who are children of Shorecrest alumni.

 An endowment gift is made in perpetuity to the school and future generations.
 Unlike contributions to the Shorecrest Fund, which are designed for current needs in the immediate fiscal year, endowment gifts build and secure the future financial stability of Shorecrest.

 To achieve our strategic goals as a diverse community, we must open our doors to those deserving students in our own neighborhoods whose families are unable to fully bear the cost of tuition by providing the necessary support to bring a Shorecrest education within reach.